Skip to main content

 Choosing a format

 Opus is the recommended format for streaming use cases.
 It provides excellent audio quality at low bitrates, reducing bandwidth consumption while preserving the acoustic detail the models need.
-STT English VFast accepts Opus only.
-Files without this extension are rejected with 400.
-For all other batch endpoints, any supported container format works.
-Use whatever format your audio pipeline already produces.
+For batch endpoints, any supported container format works — use whatever format your audio pipeline already produces.

-The Synthetic Voice Detection streaming endpoint accepts two categories of audio format, declared via the audio_format query parameter.
+The Deepfake Detection streaming endpoint accepts two categories of audio format, declared via the audio_format query parameter.

 Container formats

-Container formats (WAV, MP3, OGG, FLAC, WebM, AAC, AIFF) include metadata — sample rate, channel count, codec — within the stream itself.
+Container formats include metadata — sample rate, channel count, codec — within the stream itself.
 When using a container format, sample_rate and num_channels are not required.
+See the Deepfake Detection streaming spec’s audio_format enum for the full list of accepted container values.

 wss://...?api_key=YOUR_API_KEY&audio_format=webm